Five-year Goals and Associated Interim Benchmarks

 By 2021-22, UNC-Chapel Hill will receive $905,349,456 in research and development sponsored program awards and licensing income, an increase of 7.4% ($62,700,000 additional over a base of $842,649,456).

-From UNC-Chapel Hill: UNC-Chapel Hill is the nation’s 12th largest research university and ranks 5th for federal research dollars awarded.
-A diverse array of research includes strengths in biomedical, pharmaceutical and health sciences, computer and data science, social sciences, and physical and mathematical sciences.
-Supporting key themes in UNC-Chapel Hill’s Carolina Next: Innovations for Public Good strategic plan, campus research has generated a total of 896 U.S. patents and 222 active start-up businesses.
-UNC research has produced 188 start-ups in North Carolina that provide jobs for 9,616 state residents.
-Research activity on campus employs another 10,210 North Carolinians in 81 counties.
-Faculty have included two Nobel laureates and over 150 members of the most distinguished national academies and learned societies.
-Research at Carolina ranges from ground-breaking cancer treatments developed at the Lineberger Comprehensive Cancer Center to the $230 million MEASURE Evaluation project, which assesses the global impact of U.S. foreign aid.
-In 2019, UNC-Chapel Hill researchers were awarded a $9.5 million National Institutes of Health grant to co-lead a new effort to detect autism in children sooner.
+From UNC-Chapel Hill: UNC-Chapel Hill is the nation’s 12th largest research university in total research expenditures.
+Its research enterprise has quadrupled over the past 20 years and recently exceeded $1 billion in annual funding from sponsors.
+The university ranks 6th in the nation for federal research funding.
+Broad strengths in biomedical, pharmaceutical and health sciences, computer and data science, social sciences, and physical and mathematical sciences are reflected in is institutional research priorities.
+Supporting key themes in Carolina Next: Innovations for Public Good, UNC-Chapel Hill’s recently revised strategic plan, campus research has generated a total of 945 U.S. patents and 217 active start-up businesses.
+UNC research has produced 186 start-ups in North Carolina that provide jobs for 9,680 state residents.
+Research activity on campus employs another 10,325 North Carolinians in 78 counties.
+Faculty have included two Nobel laureates and over 150 members of the most distinguished national academies and prestigious learned societies.
+Research at Carolina ranges from global expertise in the cure, treatment and management of Covid-19 to protecting North Carolina from extreme weather events and removing PFAS compounds from our drinking water.

 By fall 2021, UNC-Chapel Hill will enroll 3,508 low-income students, a 4.2% increase over 2015 levels (140 additional low-income students over a base of 3,368).